BenMcH/node-grok/README.md

 This project's goal is to create a bridge between a secured network and the outside world in which TCP connections can be made, similar to ngrok.

-The original inspriation for the project was simply wanting a self-hosted version of ngrok so that personal data does not have to travel through an unknown server.
+The original inspiration for the project was simply wanting a self-hosted version of ngrok so that personal data does not have to travel through an unknown server.

 ## How it works